 Consent is required from human participants before data can be collected or published.
 Obtaining informed consent to facilitate data sharing and publication involves:

-The Australian National Data Service provides some example sentences in their guide (pp. 14-15) - the examples listed below are appropriate in different contexts (e.g. when publishing or when sharing data via mediated access):
+The Australian National Data Service provides some example sentences in their guide (pp. 14-15) - the examples listed below are appropriate in different contexts (e.g. open and conditional access):

 I agree that research data gathered for the study may be published provided my name and other identifying information is not used